dinosn/developer/README.md

 # Development environment
 Use this development environment to play & develop with JumpScale.

 It uses Docker and the goal is to get it to work on Ubuntu, Windows & Mac OS X.

 ## JumpScale 9

-Make sure to have your chosen ssh key loaded into ssh agent before starting.
+Make sure to have your chosen SSH key loaded into SSH agent before starting.
 You can do that by:
 ```bash
 eval $(ssh-agent)